Link - features, functions and FAQ

 What is the Start Stop Sync function?

 In Live 10 the feature "Start Stop Sync" function shares Transport Start and Stop Commands between all Link peers that have the feature enabled.
-It can be enabled, either in the preferences, or by alt clicking the Link button in the main UI.
+It can be enabled, either in the preferences, or by right clicking the Link button in the main UI.
 When Start Stop Sync is enabled the Link button will have a different colour than usual.
 The behaviour of Live being started or stopped remotely is the same, as if the command was triggered locally within a Link Jam: Live will start according to its local beat time, quantisation, and start marker position

 How can we still use MIDI in combination with Link?

 Live can still send normal MIDI information out to external devices while being part of a Link session.
-However, when Link is enabled, Live cannot receive MIDI Sync input from any external MIDI source, nor can Live be a ReWire slave.
+However, when Link is enabled, Live cannot receive MIDI Sync input from any external MIDI source, nor can Live be a ReWire Device.

 How does Link interact with tempo automation written in a Live Set?